 - you can appoint more than one Alternative Attorney for any Attorney you appoint.

 - you can cancel an Enduring Power of Attorney and an Attorney can resign from his/her appointment.

 Most importantly, the Enduring Power of Attorney appointment form will change from 1 May 2017.
 If making Powers of Attorney on or after 1 May 2017, you should ensure that you are using the updated Enduring Power of Attorney appointment form.
 Powers of Attorney made before 1 May 2017 remain valid.

 Further proposed changes are also planned for 12 March 2018, when the Medical Treatment Planning and Decisions Act 2016 will commence.
 This Act will replace the current Medical Treatment Act 1988.

 Create your Power of Attorney online now

-Get all the updated templates in accordance with the latest changes to the legislation.
-Quickly and easily make or update your Power of Attorney online now.
+Get peace of mind knowing you have up-to-date power of attorney documents in accordance with all the latest changes to the legislation.
+Use Quick Laws to quickly and easily make or update your Power of Attorney online now.